EDiLD/edild.github.com/_posts/2015-01-19-quant-ecotox20-glm.md

 ## Number of Fisher Scoring iterations: 5
 {% endhighlight %}

-The estimates for `(Intercept)` are the log odds to survive in the treament:
+The estimates for `(Intercept)` are the log odds to survive in the treatment: